24 Golden Rules to Being a Great Boss

 Provide a clear map

 It’s really hard, if not impossible, for your team to reach a goal if you’ve never told them exactly what that is.
 You may think it’s obvious but remember, you are the one with the overall vision and the best person to see how it’s coming together.
-Great managers will take the time to write down clear goals and set measurable expectations for each employee, says Alison Green, of the blog Ask A Manager and author of How To Get a Job: Secrets of a Hiring Manager.
+Great managers will take the time to write down clear goals and set measurable expectations for each employee, says Alison Green, of the blog Ask A Manager and author of Ask a Manager: How to Navigate Clueless Colleagues, Lunch-Stealing Bosses, and the Rest of Your Life at Work.

 Have high expectations and high attentiveness